-In majority of practical applications of hash functions, the messages that are processed are relatively short (typically smaller than 1500 bytes), and multiple messages (packets) are available for processing by a hashing unit at the same time.
+In almost all known practical applications of hash functions, the messages that are processed are relatively short (typically smaller than 1500 bytes), and multiple messages (packets) are available for processing by a hashing unit at the same time.
 For example, in the most widespread Internet security protocols, such as IPSec, SSL, and WLAN (802.11), the inputs to a hash unit are packets.
 The maximum size of a packet for Internet is limited by so called Maximum Transmission Unit (MTU).
 The typical size of MTU for Ethernet based networks is 1500 bytes.
 The Maximum Transmission Unit for the Internet IPv4 path is even smaller, and set at 576 bytes.
-As a result, in a typical internet node, up to 80% of packets processed have the size of 576 bytes or less, and 100% of packets have sizes equal or smaller than 1500 bytes.
-Such small sizes of packets mean that hundreds of packets could be easily buffered in the processing nodes, in the form of packet queues, without introducing any significant latency to the total packet travel time from the source to destination.
-In this paper, we will assume that the number of messages available in parallel is large (at least 10), and we will look at the combined throughput for all available streams of data.
+As a result, as it is shown in Fig. 3a, in a typical internet node, up to 80% of packets processed have the size of 576 bytes or less, and 100% of packets have sizes equal or smaller than 1500 bytes.
+Such small sizes of packets mean that hundreds of packets could be easily buffered in the processing nodes, in the form of packet queues (as shown in Fig. 3b), without introducing any significant latency to the total packet travel time from the source to destination.

-Fig. 2: Three hardware architectures of a hash function a) unrolled by a factor of 2: x2, b) unrolled by a factor of 2 with 2 pipeline stages: x2-PPL2, c) basic iterative with 2 pipeline stages: x1-PPL2.
+Fig. 2.
+Three hardware architectures of a hash function a) unrolled by a factor of 2: x2, b) unrolled by a factor of 2 with 2 pipeline stages: x2-PPL2, c) basic iterative with 2 pipeline stages: x1-PPL2.